singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 more generic problem of *Program Synthesis* that theoretically underpins them.

-Four approaches to program synthesis were explored:
+Three approaches to program synthesis were explored:

 1. via developing our own language framework;
-2. via using the Idris elaboration and reflection framework;
+2. via using the Idris elaboration and reflection framework [3][3];
 3. via using the Idris API for interactive type driven programming;
-4. via using the SISTER framework.

 As program synthesis is a very hard problem, only partial practical success were achieved, yet promising nonetheless.
 Small programs